shabados/gurmukhi-utils/README.md

 toAscii('ਸੁ ਬੈਠਿ ਇਕੰਤ੍ਰ ॥੫੭੮॥') // => su bYiT iekMqR ]578]
 ```
 ### toEnglish(line) ⇒ <code>String</code>
-Transliterates a line from ASCII Gurmukhi to english.
+Transliterates a line from Unicode Gurmukhi to english.
 Currently supports the `,`, `;`, `.` vishraam characters.

 **Returns**: <code>String</code> - The English transliteration of the provided Gurmukhi line.